- Location: New Hampshire

 - $50 fee.

-The officer will complete a Verification of Vehicle Identification for you to bring with you when you register your salvaged vehicle.
+The officer will complete a Verification of Vehicle Identification (Form TDMV 19A) for you to bring with you when you register your salvaged vehicle.

 Without an assigned title from the seller, a title in your name, or a title application completed by a dealer, you will need to prove ownership another way.
-Use the completed Salvage Inspection Form and Verification of Vehicle Identification to prove ownership.
+Use the completed Application for Salvage Certificate (Form TDMV 24) and Verification of Vehicle Identification (Form TDMV 19A) to prove ownership.

 The town clerk will file for a title and the Title Bureau will mail the new title to you.
 The vehicle will be classified as rebuilt using the Vehicle Identification Number (VIN) you provided.